-Jitter scale multiplier (SEQ.JITTER.SCALE), Scale factor (SEQ.TILE.SCALE), and Microstep scale multiplier (SEQ.USTEP.SCALE): define the scale factors to increase the dimensionless offset (see below) read from the set up files.
+Jitter scale multiplier (SEQ.JITTER.SCALE), Scale factor (SEQ.TILE.SCALE), and Microstep scale multiplier (SEQ.USTEP.SCALE) : define the scale factors to increase the dimensionless offset (see below) read from the set up files.
 SEQ.TILE.SCALE must be left to the default to guaranty that the guide and wave front sensor stars do not fall off the respective detectors.

-Name of tile pattern (SEQ.TILE.ID): selects offset patterns for the tile.
+Name of tile pattern (SEQ.TILE.ID) : selects offset patterns for the tile.
 Unlike for other ESO instruments, the VISTA offsets are absolute with respect to the initial position at the start of the observing sequence.
-The user has to select one of the predefine tile patterns listed in Table 18 and shown in Fig. 25.
+The user has to select one of the predefine tile patterns listed in Table 17 and shown in Fig. 22.
 The Name of tile pattern is set when the Survey Definition xml-file is imported and MUST NOT be changed after that.
 It can be left at the default value for VIRCAM_img_obs_tile1 and VIRCAM_img_obs_tile6 templates.
 One of the functionalities that this parameter allows is to split a tile into two OBs, for example if it is necessary to reduce the OB execution time below the service mode limit of 1 hr (exceptionally, a waiver allowing OB execution time of up to 1.5 hr may be granted by the USD).
 In this case, instead of one OB with one VIRCAM_img_obs_tile6 template, the user should create two OBs, each with one VIRCAM_img_obs_tile3 template, but with different tile patterns - one with the Tile3nx, and the other with Tile3px (still to be confirmed if the SADT can guaranty the full field coverage with the two tile3 patterns as mentioned above).

-Figure 25: Fixed tile patterns.
-The negative X corresponds to west and positive X to east; Y runs from south (negative) to north (positive) for the default tiling orientation in the SADT.
+Figure 22: Fixed tile patterns.
 The numbers indicate the sequence of pointings and the arrows show the direction of the offsets.

-Name of jitter pattern (SEQ.JITTER.ID): selects offset patterns for the jitter sequence.
+Name of jitter pattern (SEQ.JITTER.ID) : selects offset patterns for the jitter sequence.
 These offsets are also absolute with respect to the initial position at the start of the sequence.
-The user has to select one of the predefined jitter patterns listed in Table 19 and shown in Fig. 26.
+The user has to select one of the predefined jitter patterns listed in Table 18 and shown in Fig. 23.
 A single pointing and a random jitter pattern are also available (the parameter value must be set to "SINGLE" and "RANDOM", respectively).
 The latter enables the "jitter box size" and the "number of jitter offset" parameters, which are ignored for the fixed jitter patterns.